Privacy Expert Darren Chaker: Articles on Viewpoint Discrimination

 Carey v.
 Brown — Reinforcing Content Neutrality in Public Forums

 The debate over content discrimination in public forums was further addressed in Carey v.
-Brown, 447 U.S. 455 (1980)".
-In this decision, the Supreme Court reinforced the need for content neutrality in regulating speech in public forums.
-The Court declared that "a government cannot discriminate between lawful and unlawful conduct based upon the content of a demonstrator's communication."
-Id.
+Brown, 447 U.S. 455 (1980).
+The Supreme Court reinforced the need for content neutrality in regulating speech in public forums.
+The Court declared that “a government cannot discriminate between lawful and unlawful conduct based upon the content of a demonstrator’s communication.”
+Additionally, it emphasized that “the government cannot presuppose that labor picketing is more deserving of First Amendment protection than public protests over other economic, social, and political issues.”
+Id. at 471.
+This ruling is pivotal in ensuring that all forms of expression receive equal treatment in public forums, regardless of their content.

 The Impact of These Decisions on Public Forum and Free Speech Rights